-Hello!
-My name is Allison Alexander and for the 2018-2019 school year I am teaching Law Enforcement 1 and 2, Court Systems and Practices, and Practicum of Law Enforcement.
-This is my fourth year teaching here and I am thrilled to be back at Prosper High School.
+Hi there!
+Welcome to my page!
+My name is Allison Alexander and for the 2019-2020 school year I am teaching Law Enforcement 1 and 2, Court Systems and Practices, and Practicum of Law Enforcement.
+This is my fifth year teaching here and I am thrilled to be back at Prosper High School.
 I began my teaching career at Sherman High School teaching Principles of Law and Law Enforcement 1.
-While here at PHS I have taught Law Enforcement 1 and 2, Courts Systems and Practices and Practicum of Law.
-I have taught for five years, employed in law enforcement for 10 years, and currently hold my advanced peace officer, field training officer, mental health peace officer, and basic instructor license.
+Since my time began at PHS I have taught Law Enforcement 1 and 2, Courts Systems and Practices and Practicum of Law.
+I have taught for a total of six years, was employed in law enforcement for 11 years, and currently hold my advanced peace officer, field training officer, mental health peace officer, and basic instructor licenses.
 I truly enjoy teaching students about the criminal justice system.
-I love seeing their minds turning with questions and learning to look at things differently.
-Its a joy to watch them grow passionate about a subject I love.
-My goal is to form positive relationships with my students and hopefully change the way students perceive law enforcement into a more positive light.
-I want them to become critical thinkers and problem solvers out in the real world so they are better prepared for their day-to-day life.
+I love seeing their minds turn with questions and learn to look at things differently.
+It is a joy to watch them grow passionate about a subject I love.
+My goal is to form positive relationships with my students and while helping students see law enforcement in a more positive light.
+I want my kids to become critical thinkers and problem solvers so when they go out in the real world they are better prepared for their day-to-day life.

-During my free time I enjoy spending time with my son, family and friends, CrossFit, traveling, and anything involving the University of Oklahoma where I am currently enrolled as a graduate student.
+During my free time I enjoy spending time with my son, family and friends, working out, traveling, listening to audible books, and anything involving the University of Oklahoma where I am currently enrolled as a graduate student.

 Conference: 4th- A day; 8th- B day

-*I am off campus 1st and 2nd period on A days due to my Law Enforcement Practicum class.
-If you need tutoring or to meet with me for any reason, please contact me via e-mail to set up an appointment: ABAlexander@prosper-isd.net.
+*I am usually off campus 1st and 2nd period on A days due to my Law Enforcement Practicum class at the Collin County Courthouse.
+If you need tutoring or to meet with me for any reason on the morning of an A day, please contact me via e-mail to set up an appointment: ABAlexander@prosper-isd.net.